Table of Contents

 Limitations

-We know Dragonhawk is talked about a lot in terms of affordable tattoo machines, but also just as importantly, when a new technology is launched.
+We know Dragonhawk is most of the time about affordable tattoo machines, but just as important, when a new technology is launched.

-In general, the Mast Archer is a good machine that performs well considering the price.
+In general, the Mast Archer is a good machine that performs well considering its price tag.

 There is not much technology involved, compared with the Spektra model, but the LCD screen is a good advantage.

-My advice would be that they are an easy machine to operate, especially if you’re a beginner as there is not much that can go wrong or worry about.
+My advice would be that it is an “easy machine to operate”, especially if you’re a beginner, as there is not much that can go wrong or worry about.

 Although, I would suggest staying away from any wireless tattoo gun if you are just starting in the industry.